dashpilot/netlify-build-status-widget/README.md

 # Netlify Build Status Widget (with live status display)

 Widget that shows the current status of your Netlify builds.
-Ideal for use with Netlify CMS.
+Ideal for use with Netlify CMS

 # The problem this widget solves